NemanjaSrdanovic/Microservice/README.md

 In addition, the microservice is structured in such a way that each request has its own identifier, so that subsequent requests to the first request can be processed locally from the existing data and no new requests have to be sent to the APIs.

+Every change to the application is checked for correctness with the help of JUnit tests, which are running automatically.

 </p>
 </details>